 Ambassador’s Welcome Message

-My name is Geraldine Byrne Nason and it is a dream job for me to represent Ireland at the UN.
-I believe that for Irish people, the UN is part of who and what we are.
+My name is Fergal Mythen and I am Ireland’s new Permanent Representative to the United Nations.
+I believe that, for the people of Ireland, the UN is part of who and what we are.
 It is in our DNA.
-As a small country, with its own troubled past, having experienced famine and conflict over many generations, we see both our values and interests firmly embedded in a rules-based international order.
-I lead a small but dynamic team at the Irish Mission and we are dedicated to promoting those Irish values and interests.
+As a small country with its own troubled past, having experienced famine and conflict over many generations, we see both our values and interests firmly embedded in a rules-based international order built on the principles of peace and security and friendly relations among nations.

-Ireland, has kept faith with the UN since we joined in 1955 as a young Republic which had fought hard for its independence.
-Back then, we saw being a member of the UN as fundamental to our future and to our peace and security.
-We still do over 60 years later.
+Ireland has kept faith with the UN since we joined in 1955 as a young Republic which had fought hard for its independence.
+Back then, we saw being a member of the UN as fundamental to our future and to our own peace and security.
+We still do so nearly 70 years later.

-But we certainly have something to say about the future of the Organisation, and the role we believe it must play in reducing suffering across the globe, addressing the climate crisis and its impacts, and securing our shared peace, security and prosperity.
+And we certainly have something to say about the future of the Organisation, and the role we believe it must play in reducing suffering across the globe, addressing the climate crisis and its impacts, and securing our shared peace, security and prosperity.

-As Ambassador to the UN, I plan to work tirelessly to ensure that Ireland's voice is heard.
-This can be difficult, but as we have shown in the last two years as an elected member of the Security Council, we have a credible and respected voice and we won't stop trying to make a difference where it matters – on peacekeeping and disarmament, on development and humanitarian issues, on addressing climate change and tackling hunger, on promoting and protecting human rights and gender equality issues, and on implementing the Sustainable Development Goals.
+As Ambassador to the UN, I will work tirelessly to ensure that Ireland's voice is heard.
+This can be difficult, but as we have shown in the last two years as an elected member of the Security Council, we have a credible and respected voice and we will not stop trying to make a difference where it matters – on peacekeeping and disarmament, on development and humanitarian issues, on addressing climate change and tackling hunger, on promoting and protecting human rights and gender equality issues, and on implementing the Sustainable Development Goals.